Misogyny in ice hockey: 2020s

 In March 2020, Alyssa Wruble, while playing on the Northampton Area High School hockey team, was bullied over being the only girl on the team, with numerous fans holding up signs and chanting for her to reveal her gender and saying that she had a penis.
 The Parkland Ice Hockey president Mike Byelick stepped down from his position due to the incident.

+In May of that year, the Washington Capitals placed Brendan Leipsic on waivers after leaked messages from his private social media conversations showed him making misogynistic comments about women, including other players' wives and girlfriends.
+Leipsic's brother Jeremy, who was also involved in the conversations, was terminated from the University of Manitoba's hockey team.

-Amid the COVID-19 pandemic, the IIHF cancelled the 2021 IIHF World Women's U18 Championship, but intends to proceed with the boys' 2021 World Junior Ice Hockey Championships.
+Amid the COVID-19 pandemic, the IIHF cancelled the 2021 IIHF World Women's U18 Championship, but proceeded with the boys' 2021 World Junior Ice Hockey Championships.
 The IIHF was criticised by several for the decision, with U18 Team Canada player Jade Maisonneuve stating that "COVID doesn't exactly discriminate...
 I understand why the women's tournament was cancelled, but why both weren't is a little questionable."

+In November 2020, Jarrod Skalde, assistant coach of the Wilkes-Barre/Scranton Penguins alleged that head coach Clark Donatelli sexually assaulted his wife.
+In a lawsuit, Skalde claimed Bill Guerin, the general manager of the Wilkes-Barre/Scranton Penguins, covered up the assault by telling Skalde to "stay quiet" about it.
+Guerin denied any wrongdoing on his part and claimed that he reported the assault allegation to senior management of the team's NHL affiliate, the Pittsburgh Penguins.
+The lawsuit was settled in November 2021.
+Guerin was later cleared of wrongdoing by an NHL internal investigation, though a separate investigation into his actions by the United States Center for SafeSport remains ongoing.

+In 2021, while on loan to a Swedish hockey club during the 2020–21 OHL season, Logan Mailloux was criminally convicted in Sweden for photographing a woman during sex and then circulating the pictures to his teenage teammates without her consent.
+Despite the charge, the Montreal Canadiens went on to draft Mailloux with their first-round selection.
+The decision to draft Mailloux was criticized by Canadian Prime Minister Justin Trudeau, who said he was "deeply disappointed" by the team and described the selection as demonstrating a lack of judgment.